Tinkerforge/doc/en/source/Software/API_Bindings_MQTT.rst

 Start up and shut down
 ----------------------

 The bindings will publish a message to ``tinkerforge/callback/bindings/restart`` with ``null`` as payload directly after connecting to the MQTT broker.
 This message can be used as a signal that the bindings where restarted.
 You then need to re-register all required callbacks.

 If the bindings are shutting down normally, they will publish a ``null`` message to ``tinkerforge/callback/bindings/shutdown`` before disconnecting from the MQTT broker.

 If the connection between the bindings and the broker is lost unexpectedly, a ``null`` message is published to ``tinkerforge/callback/bindings/last_will`` using MQTT's last will mechanism.

-Note that these messages are sent before the the connection to the Brick Daemon, Wifi or Ethernet Extension is established respectively after this connection is disconnected.
+Note that these messages are sent before the the connection to the Brick Daemon, WIFI or Ethernet Extension is established respectively after this connection is disconnected.
 If you want to react to changes to the state of this connection, it is recommended to use the callbacks of the :ref:`IP connection <ipcon_mqtt>`.

 Command line arguments
 ----------------------